-Exposure to high concentrations of styrene in air can affect the central nervous system causing tiredness, muscle weakness, problems concentrating, nausea, and irritation to the eyes, nose, and throat.
+Exposure to high concentrations of styrene in air can affect the central nervous system causing tiredness, muscle weakness, problems concentrating and nausea.
+Exposure to styrene in air can also irritate the eyes, nose and throat.
 Styrene may cause cancer, though it is still unknown.